healpy/healpy/doc/tutorial.rst

 Maps are simply numpy arrays, where each array element refers to a location in the sky as defined by the Healpix pixelization schemes (see the `healpix website`_).

-Note: Running the code below in a regular Python session will not display the maps; it's recommended to use IPython:
+Note: Running the code below in a regular Python session will not display the maps; it's recommended to use an IPython shell or a `Jupyter notebook <https://jupyter.org/install>`_.
+We recommend to use the interactive mode for IPython:

 .. code-block:: bash

-    % ipython

-...then select the appropriate backend display:
+    >>> import matplotlib.pyplot as plt
+    >>> plt.ion()

+For Jupyter notebooks, we recommend to switch the backend to ``inline``:

->>> %matplotlib inline # for IPython notebook
+>>> %matplotlib inline
->>> %matplotlib qt     # using Qt (e.g. Windows)
->>> %matplotlib osx    # on Macs
->>> %matplotlib gtk    # GTK

 The resolution of the map is defined by the *NSIDE* parameter.
 The :py:func:`~healpy.pixelfunc.nside2npix` function gives the number of pixel *NPIX* of the map: